-Kotlin Expressions
+Kotlin Expression

 A Kotlin expression is any piece of code that evaluates to a value.
 This fundamental concept sets Kotlin apart from many other programming languages.
 In Kotlin, expressions are the building blocks that combine variables, operators, method calls, and literals to produce a single result value.